Penn Hillel Birthright

 Non-Penn students can sign up for the Penn trip.
 Penn students get priority, and then if there are additional spots available, we will be happy to consider other applicants.

 Yes, that is correct!
 Birthright Israel changed their eligibility rules, and now any student who went on a peer trip at any age for less than 4 months are eligible for this trip.
-If you have any questions about your specific situation, please contact Steven Fields.
+If you have any questions about your specific situation, please contact Gabrielle Peck.

 Participants will receive their $360 deposit back upon completion of the trip, but the deposit must be paid upfront in order to secure your seat on the bus.
 Participants are responsible for transportation to and from the airport, and for the cost of one meal a day on their own.
 Participants are also asked to bring $70 in tip money for tour providers in Israel.
 Any shopping or additional spending money is at your discretion.